Haridas Kesaria: Clan and family

-The Kesaria clan of the Charanas originally belonged to Patan region of Gujarat, named after an ancestor Kesaria-ji.
-Kesaria-ji lived in Patan under the rule of Siddharaj Jaisimha, who honored him with a jagir of Genasara including 6 villages.
-In time, a descendent of Kesaria-ji, Mandan Kesaria left Genasara and came to Mewar, where the Maharana being pleased with his talent and knowledge, awarded him the jagir of Mahiyari including 6 villages.
+The Kesaria clan of the Charans originally belonged to Patan region of Gujarat, named after their ancestor Kesaria-ji.
+Kesaria lived in Patan under the rule of Siddharaj Jaisimha, who honoured him with a jagir of Genasara including 6 villages.
+In time, a descendent of Kesaria, Mandan Kesaria left Genasara and came to Mewar, where the Maharana being pleased with his talent and knowledge, awarded him the jagir of Mahiyari including 6 villages.
 It is from this jagir, the later Kesaria came to be known as Mahiyaria.